natandaniel/web_services_in_core_java/ws.cats/README.md

 # Cats

-A simple illustration of a DOCUMENT style SOAP Web Service, provides a cat's caracteristics by breed.
+A simple illustration of a DOCUMENT style SOAP Web Service, provides the British Shorthair's main caracteristics (for those wondering, its a cat !)

 	Service Endpoint Interface : CatsService.java